Schizophrenia, a form of psychosis, is characterised by distortion to thinking and perception and inappropriate or blunted affect.

 If the decision is made to stop the antipsychotic, this should be a supervised gradual withdrawal.
 Patients need to be followed up for signs of relapse for at least 2 years after stopping medication.

 Cognitive behavioural therapy (CBT) and family interventions may help those suffering with schizophrenia.

 CBT should be offered to all patients and can be commenced in the acute phase.
 Family interventions should be offered to all families who live with or are in close contact with the patient.
 In addition many find art therapies beneficial.

 Patients are normally advised to use psychological therapies in conjunction with an antipsychotic.
 Some may want to use them independently (CBT or family intervention), in this setting NICE advise:

 Schizophrenia is a chronic disease that has a fluctuating and varied course.

 Following treatment of an acute psychotic episode, most will experience a significant improvement in their positive symptoms.
 However negative symptoms can be extremely troublesome and difficult to treat.
 The majority of patients will have further acute psychotic episodes, though treatment can reduce the frequency.

-A number of factors are associated with a poor prognosis, including substance abuse, early onset, poor treatment adherence, poor cognitive skills and genetics.
+A number of factors are associated with a poor prognosis, including substance abuse, early-onset, poor treatment adherence, poor cognitive skills and certain genetics.

 Around 10-15% have persistent psychotic features following on from an acute episode.
 They may require institutional care and those with schizophrenia die, on average, 9-15 years earlier than the general population.
 The lifetime risk of suicide is increased and estimated at 5%.
 In addition patients are more likely to suffer with T2DM, cardiovascular disease and have negative lifestyle factors like smoking and poor diet.